 The 60-gallon wheeled cart is serviced weekly when placed at curbside on your designated service day.

 Green waste is another name for yard waste.
 It includes leaves, tree or shrub trimmings, grass clippings, and some indoor items such as unpotted plants.
 (Pots, if recyclable, may be placed in the recycling cart.)

 Food waste is also placed in the green-lidded cart.
-The list of food waste examples is extensive and includes bread, dairy products, meat (including the bones), greasy pizza boxes just to name a few.
+The list of food waste examples is extensive and includes bread, solid dairy products, meat (including the bones), and greasy pizza boxes just to name a few.
 Please view the list of acceptable items for the green/food waste cart.

 Trash is all material that cannot be placed in either the Trash or Green/Food Waste cart.
 There are not too many items that are considered trash these days but there are a few things.
 They include ashes, pet waste and litter, and Stryofoam.
 Please view the list of acceptable items for the trash cart.

 There are currently no external links.

 This City of Stockton web page last reviewed on --- 5/16/2016